jackehogan/Spotify-Tastes/README.md

 Repeat with second users data

 Create a logistic regression classifier for each user.
 Use classifier to create playlist of songs with low classification confidence, representing songs in with similar shared  features.

+See graphic featurescomparison.png for visual comparison of users features and points classified as shared. blue - first user's songs orange - second user's songs green - song classified as overlap between users, added to playlist